Haydon School: Languages

-The languages in the first paragraph can be taken either as a GCSE course or a community language.

 The campus

+The Dobson Library

+The Dobson Library was opened in 1996 and named after the retiring headteacher - David Dobson.

 The Peter Woods Building

 The Peter Woods building was opened on Thursday 9 July 2009 by former headmaster and namesake Peter Woods.

 Sixth Form Building

 Haydon School has over 500 students in its sixth form.
 It offers advanced level courses on site.

 Notable alumni

 For notable pupils of St Nicholas Grammar School, see that article.